 Five Nations Network and ACT's international work

-Five Nations Network and programme
+Five Nations Network

 The Five Nations Network is a unique forum sharing practice in education for Citizenship and values in England, Ireland, Northern Ireland, Scotland and Wales.

 Since 2000 the network has enabled dialogue between teachers, educationalists, policy makers and young people from across the UK and Ireland.
-The programme is overseen by a strategy group involving representatives from each of the nations.
+The programme is overseen by a Strategy Group involving representatives from each of the nations.
 Each year the work involves:

 The Five Nations Network is recognised as a Council of Europe Regional Network.
 The Council of Europe supports its forty seven member states in the promotion of democracy and human rights in and through education.
 The legal framework for this work is the Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education, adopted by the member states in 2010.
 The Five Nations Network contributes to the objectives and principles of this Charter, and is supported by the Council of Europe.